Rational components of Hilbert schemes: Introduction

 The last item can be obtained as a direct consequence of the previous one, because the lexicographic saturated ideal $\id{L}$ corresponds to a smooth point in $H_{RS}$, as proved by Reeves and Stillman in \cite{RS}, and $\id{L}_{\geqslant r}$ is a $(r,\mathtt{Lex})$-segment ideal.
 However, we can also get a new proof of this fact, not applying the quoted result by Reeves and Stillman, but proving that $\St_h(\id{L}_{\geqslant r})$ is isomorphic to an affine space using our method based on the minimal embedding (see Theorem \ref{th:lexstratumopenrational}).

-It is not difficult to implement this method making use of one of the several softwares for symbolic computation.
-Using such a routine we are able to write equations for some Gr\"{o}bner strata corresponding to the Hilbert scheme $\hilb_{4z}^3$, founding a computational confirmation and some improvements of the results obtained by Gotzmann in the recent preprint \cite{gotzmann-2008}.
-In fact we could find that there are two components of dimension 23 and 16, as proved by Gotzmann, and also that they are reduced, rational and intersect transversally.
+In \S\ \ref{sec:example} we present a pseudo-code description of the procedures based on our results, that can be implemented using one of the several softwares for symbolic computation.
+With such a procedure we are able to write equations for some Gr\"obner strata corresponding to the Hilbert scheme $\hilb_{4z}^3$.
+In this way we find a computational confirmation of the results obtained by Gotzmann in \cite{gotzmann-2008}, namely that $\hilb_{4z}^3$ has two components of dimensions 23 and 16 respectively and also some improvements.
+In fact, we also show that both components of that Hilbert scheme are rational (because each of them contains a smooth point corresponding to a segment ideal), they have transversal intersection (studied using a third segment ideal) and finally that the forth segment ideal allowed by the Hilbert polynomial $p(z)=4z$ is singular point whose stratum has dimension 23 and embedding dimension 27.

 The paper is organized as follows. \S\ \ref{sec:notation} contains some general notation.